larrylinhnguyen/ShareFacebookTwitter-Swift/README.md

 # ShareFacebookTwitterSwift
-How to create a share to Facebook & Twitter in iOS in Swift.
+How to create a share to Facebook & Twitter in iOS in Swift 1 or Swift 2.
-Easy Copy and Paste code to add a UIActionSheet to your Swift app.
+Easy Copy and Paste code to add a UIActionSheet to your app.

 <h3>INSTALLATION</h3>
 <h4>Swift 2</h4>